liamtabib/distributed-analytics-toolkit/README.md

 Toolkit for Bayesian sports ranking and GPU performance benchmarking, using advanced probabilistic inference algorithms and high-performance CUDA implementations.

-## Overview

-This project provides two analytical modules: a Bayesian ranking system for sports team analysis and a GPU benchmarking suite for performance evaluation.
-The toolkit combines statistical inference methods with high-performance computing, making it suitable for researchers, data scientists, and engineers working with probabilistic models and GPU optimization.

 ## Features

 ### Bayesian Ranking Module